 Tip #11: Key poses needs to be created in the beginning

 Tip #12: Do not form each letter for speech

 Tip #13: Make the rig simple

-One of the most important aspects of 3D animation workflow process is the effective utilization of the rig.
-In order to make the entire process simple and effective, the animator must use the rig customized to meet his style and affinities.
-We follow step by step 3D animation process to provide you high quality output.
+One of the most important aspects of the 3D animation workflow process is the effective utilization of the rig.
+In order to make the entire process simple and effective, the animator must customize the rig to meet the style and affinities.

 Tip #14: Character balance